arpitkatiyar1999/Country-Picker/README.md

 Jetpack Compose Country Code Picker is a simple, lightweight library built for Android using Jetpack Compose, designed to provide an easy-to-use country code selection functionality within your Android app.
-It seamlessly integrates with Material 3 design, offering a modern and consistent user experience.
+It seamlessly integrates with Material 3 design principles, offering a modern and consistent user experience.
 It effortlessly adapts to your application's theme, facilitating seamless integration with the visual identity of your application.